 Writing an instruction manual without an objective in mind is like trying to find a destination without a route — it seldom works out.
 So, think long and hard about why you’re writing the manual.
 Is it to help users use your product more effectively to troubleshoot problems?

 It’s important to know exactly what you want to cover in your instruction manual so you don’t fall prey to information overload.
-You can create an Excel sheet with three columns and group them based on priority, like this:

 You can also double down on your objective by creating detailed user personas that dive into audience pain points.
 Personas help you understand what users expect out of an instruction manual.